Throughout the 19th century, it was the usual practice for households to grow their own fruit and vegetables or informally trade with those who did.

 1989 saw the closure of the West Perth Metropolitan Markets and the opening of Market City, in Canning Vale.

-In 1990, the Act was amended to become the Perth Market Act of 1926, creating the Perth Market Authority as the governing body of the markets to replace the Metropolitan Market Trust.
+In 1990, the Act was amended to become the Perth Market Act, creating the Perth Market Authority as the governing body of the markets to replace the Metropolitan Market Trust.

 The site was acquired by Perth Markets Limited with ownership assumed on 31 March 2016, from the Western Australian Government under its asset sales program.